clarket33/critic-compatibility/README.md

 # Tech Used
 1. Django (Python, HTML, CSS, SQLite)
-2. BeautifulSoup (Python package) for webscraping Metacritic for game/reviewer data
+2. BeautifulSoup (Python package) for web scraping Metacritic for game/reviewer data (for personal/educational use only)

 # Demo Video
 [Demo](https://youtu.be/XQEPD1FPRNs "Demo")